TACC/show_affinity/README.md

 To run the command, <br>
 `./show_affinity [all]`

-Without any parameter, show_affinity will only show the results of processes/threads of current user that keep cpu busy.
+Without any parameter, show_affinity will only show the results of processes/threads of current user that have running statuses.

 With "all" as a parameter, show_affinity show the results of all processes/threads of current user.
 <br>